Low A-level results?

 What are my options?

-- Appeal It's possible that your paper was badly marked and the examiner made a mistake.
+It’s possible that your paper was badly marked and the examiner made a mistake.
 If you think this is the case, ask to appeal.

 If you were ill, panicked in the exam, or just didn’t work hard enough, you might wish to consider resits.